CS 70

 Homework 3: Define and Implement the Asciimation Class

-In the previous parts, you saw the BoundingBox, Sprite and Display classes.
+In the previous parts of the assignment, you saw the BoundingBox, Sprite, and Display classes.
 Now it's time to put them together in the Asciimation class, which will manage the overall animation.

 What the Asciimation Class Does

-• It acts as a framebuffer, storing the content that needs to be shown on the display.
+• A framebuffer, storing the content that needs to be shown on the display.

-• It acts as a sprite manager, putting the content of one or more Sprite objects into the framebuffer at the right locations.
+• A sprite manager, putting the content of one or more Sprite objects into the framebuffer at the right locations.

 • Cat speaking